Blog > A Guide for Root & Soil Treatment

 Preventing Soil Erosion

-Soil erosion can deplete topsoil and reduce soil fertility.
-Prevent erosion by:
+Soil erosion can remove topsoil and make the soil less fertile.
+You can prevent erosion by:

-Planting Ground Covers: Use ground covers like clover or creeping thyme to protect soil from erosion.
+Planting Ground Covers: Grow plants like clover or creeping thyme to protect the soil.

-Building Terraces: On slopes, create terraces to slow down water runoff and reduce erosion.
+Building Terraces: On hillsides, make terraces to slow water runoff and stop erosion.

-Using Erosion Control Mats: These mats can stabilize soil on steep slopes.
+Using Erosion Control Mats: These mats help keep soil in place on steep slopes.

 Erosion control mat